YukaLangbuana/Krishna/README.md

 # Krishna
 A simplistic distributed bus tracking system.
-Built on top pf RTI DDS middleware.
+Built on top of RTI DDS middleware.
 A WSU CPTS464 project.

 ## Setup
 Krishna is the repository name for WSU's CPTS464 class project under Prof. Dave Bakken.
 I built this on using RTI's DDS middleware and Python.